Information for 2025 started to be provided in May, 2024. As updates come in, this site will be updated.

 Back to top

-WSU HRS is offering several presentations in the weeks leading up to and during Open Enrollment to help you understand your benefits and any changes that may affect you.
-Additional dates may be added, and can be requested for specific work groups by emailing hrs.benefits@wsu.edu
+WSU HRS Benefits will offer several presentations in the weeks leading up to and during Open Enrollment to help you understand your benefits and any changes that may affect you.

-Additional webinars provided by the individual plan vendors are available on the HCA Open Enrollment webinars page.
+Additional webinars will also be provided by the individual plan vendors and be posted here once those are announced.

 Back to top